santisbon/reference/src/microk8s.md

 1. [Install MicroCeph](https://microk8s.io/docs/how-to-ceph)
     ```sh title="On all nodes"
     sudo snap install microceph --channel=latest/edge
+    snap info microceph # if you want to see instructions
     ```
     ```sh title="On the control plane node"
     sudo microceph cluster bootstrap